 VI.C.2.
 There are circumstances in which fellows may be unable to attend work, including but not limited to fatigue, illness, family emergencies, and parental leave.
-Each program must allow an appropriate length of absence for fellows unable to perform their patient care responsibilities. ^(Core) VI.C.2.a) The program must have policies and procedures in place to ensure coverage of patient care. ^(Core) VI.C.2.b) These policies must be implemented without fear of negative consequences for the fellow who is or was unable to provide the clinical work. ^(Core) on length of and Intent: Fellows may need to extend their length of training depending absence and specialty board eligibility requirements.
-Teammates should gues in need and equitably reintegrate them upon return.
+Each program must allow an appropriate length of absence for fellows unable to perform their patient care responsibilities.
+(Core)

+VI.C.2.a) The program must have policies and procedures in place to ensure coverage of patient care.
+(Core)

+VI.C.2.b) These policies must be implemented without fear of negative consequences for the fellow who is or was unable to provide the clinical work.
+(Core)

+Background and Intent: Fellows may need to extend their length of training depending on length of absence and specialty board eligibility requirements.
+Teammates should assist colleagues in need and equitably reintegrate them upon return.

 VI.D.
 Fatigue Mitigation